-Cayenne contains a high amount of a specific capsaicinoid known as capsaicin, which has been shown to enhance thermogenesis (calorie burning) and the thermic effect of feeding by increasing production of the hormones epinephrine and norepinephrine.
+Cayenne contains a high amount of a specific capsaicinoid known as capsaicin.
+Capsaicin has been shown to enhance calorie burning by increasing the production of the hormones epinephrine and norepinephrine.

-It is strongly advised to consume any cayenne pepper extract immediately prior to a meal, as it can cause gastric discomfort when taken on an empty stomach.
+It is strongly advised to consume any cayenne pepper extract immediately before a meal, as it can cause gastric discomfort when taken on an empty stomach.

 7-Keto DHEA is a metabolite of DHEA (dehydroepiandrosterone), a natural steroid hormone produced by the adrenal glands.
 Research suggests that 7-Keto DHEA may increase levels of the thyroid hormone T3.

 Increasing T3 is one way to boost the metabolic rate and help promote fat loss on keto.
 Unlike DHEA, 7-Keto DHEA doesn’t get metabolized into androgens or estrogens, but still has similar benefits, like enhanced energy, libido, and vitality.

 It appears that the minimum effective dose of 7-Keto DHEA is 200 mg daily, ideally taken on an empty stomach.

 5. Acetyl-L-carnitine (ALCAR)

 L-carnitine is an essential amino acid-like compound that helps your body transport fatty acids into mitochondria, helping your body produce energy.

 Supplemental L-carnitine is generally not well-absorbed orally; Acetyl-L-Carnitine (ALCAR), however, is a highly bioavailable form of L-carnitine that appears to be effective when taken orally.